wp-plugins/gallery-bank/readme.txt

 == Screenshots ==

-1. ### Gallery Bank Dashboard Page
+1. Gallery Bank Dashboard Page
-2. ### Add New Album
+2. Add New Album
-3. ### How to create Shortcode using Shortcode Editor.
+3. How to create Shortcode using Shortcode Editor.
-4. ### ShortCode Implementation for Images using Masonry Layout.
+4. ShortCode Implementation for Images using Masonry Layout.
-5. ### ShortCode Implementation for Images using Thumbnails Layout.
+5. ShortCode Implementation for Images using Thumbnails Layout.
-6. ### ShortCode Implementation for Grid Albums using Masonry Layout.
+6. ShortCode Implementation for Grid Albums using Masonry Layout.
-7. ### ShortCode Implementation for Grid Albums using Thumbnail Layout.
+7. ShortCode Implementation for Grid Albums using Thumbnail Layout.
-8. ### ShortCode Implementation for List Albums using Masonry Layout.
+8. ShortCode Implementation for List Albums using Masonry Layout.
-9. ### ShortCode Implementation for List Albums using Thumbnail Layout.
+9. ShortCode Implementation for List Albums using Thumbnail Layout.
-10. ### ShortCode Implementation for Individual Albums using Masonry Layout.
+10.ShortCode Implementation for Individual Albums using Masonry Layout.
-11. ### ShortCode Implementation for Individual Albums using Thumbnail Layout.
+11.ShortCode Implementation for Individual Albums using Thumbnail Layout.
-12. ### System Status
+12.System Status
-13. ### Displaying Images using Masonry Layout.
+13.Displaying Images using Masonry Layout.
-14. ### Displaying Images using Thumbnail Layout.
+14.Displaying Images using Thumbnail Layout.
-15. ### Displaying Grid Album with Images.
+15.Displaying Grid Album with Images.
-16. ### Displaying List Album with Images.
+16.Displaying List Album with Images.
-17. ### Displaying Individual Album with Images.
+17.Displaying Individual Album with Images.

 == Changelog ==

+= 3.0.76 =

+* CSS Conflictions Fixed after 3.0.75 update
+* Js Conflictions Fixed
+* Readme.txt Updated

 = 3.0.75 =